 The required plantings at the north end of Lake Chaplain were monitored twice annually from the time of planting in 1992 through 1995, and once in the following years.
 Survival of western red cedar at the north end of the lake from the time of planting to 1998 was 80 percent.
-Douglas fir saplings have had excellent growth, with overall survival over 90 percent.
+Douglas fir saplings have had excellent growth, with overall survival greater than 90 percent.
 Excess alders were removed in 1998 and 2001 to release planted conifers and delay conversion of grass/shrub habitat to hardwood thickets.
 The area was reseeded in 2001 following alder removal.

 Species planted in 1993 adjacent to Chaplain Marsh included western red cedar, English holly, huckleberry, serviceberry, red-osier dogwood, nootka rose and red-flowering current.
 Many volunteer shrubs have grown on the margin of the marsh as well, including Pacific willow, western hemlock, Douglas fir, big-leaf maple, twinberry, spirea, salmonberry, thimbleberry, vine maple and trailing blackberry.
 The required plantings were monitored twice annually from the time of planting in 1993 through 1995, and once in the following years.
 Alders growing among the plantings were cut down in 1998 to release the planted shrubs from competition.
 As a result, the density of the vegetative screen between the Lake Chaplain Road and the marsh decreased temporarily, but the desired species composition was retained.
+Holly was removed in 2008, as requested by the Forest Service.
 At the time of this annual report, the planted and volunteers shrub layer is sufficiently dense to screen the marsh from view from the road.